If you’re an international student planning to study in Malaysia for more than one year, opening a bank account early will be useful for you.

 - Regardless of your bank and account type, if your ATM card has a MEPS logo, you can withdraw from any ATM machine with the same logo.
 However, if you’re withdrawing from a bank that does not have this logo, you may have to pay an additional charge of RM1.00.

 Opening a bank account in Malaysia, for many foreign students, is one of the best ways to make your life there easier.
 Another way to make your life there easier is by knowing how to save money.
-To learn how to check out MSM Unify’s article on Malaysia: Money-Saving Tips for International Students.
+To learn how to check out MSM Unify’s article on 5 Ways To Save Money While Studying in Malaysia.